 The museum is open seven days a week, from 9:30 am to 5 pm.
-Your upcoming museum experience might be a little different than what you’re used to, but we have developed some fun new ways for you to explore Maine’s incredible maritime culture.
+Our 20-acre, waterfront campus offers both indoor and outdoor exhibits and activities, and provides ample space to explore Maine’s maritime heritage!
 Here’s what you can expect.

-Plus, we are excited to introduce a variety of traditional skills demonstrations outdoors in the shipyard, including blacksmithing, wood carving, building a wooden boat, milling lumber, making treenails, steam bending, and more!
+All of our indoor and outdoor exhibit spaces are currently open.
+The Nathan R. Lipfert Research Library is temporarily appointment only.
+During the summer months guests can enjoy a variety of traditional skills demonstrations outdoors in the shipyard, including blacksmithing, wood carving, boatbuilding milling lumber, making treenails, steam bending, and more!

-Our on-site cafe is currently closed.
-Guests are welcome to bring food and nonalcoholic drinks to enjoy in the shipyard or south campus.
+We’re pleased to offer on site food service at the Sail Shed by Long Reach Kitchen & Catering.
+Guests are also welcome to bring food and nonalcoholic drinks to enjoy in the shipyard or south campus.
 Picnic tables and trash cans/recycling are available.
-You are also welcome to return to the campus with your admission sticker if you’d like to visit one of our local dining options.
-Find a list of our currently open Business Partners here.
+You are also welcome to return to the campus with your admission sticker if you’d like to visit one of our great local dining options.
+Find a list of our Business Partners here.
 (Food and drink are not permitted inside the galleries or historic buildings.)